ryantenney/metrics-spring/README.md

 ###XML Config Documentation

 The `<metrics:annotation-driven />` element is required, and has 4 optional arguments:
+* Attributes
  * `metric-registry` - the id of the `MetricRegsitry` bean with which the generated metrics should be registered.
 If omitted a new `MetricRegistry` bean is created.
  * `health-check-registry` - the id of the `HealthCheckRegsitry` bean with which to register any beans which extend the class `HealthCheck`.
 If omitted a new `HealthCheckRegistry` bean is created.
  * `proxy-target-class` - if set to true, always creates CGLIB proxies instead of defaulting to JDK proxies.
 This *may* be necessary if you use class-based autowiring.
  * `expose-proxy` - if set to true, the target can access the proxy which wraps it by calling `AopContext.currentProxy()`.

 The `<metrics:metric-registry />` element constructs a new MetricRegistry or retrieves a shared registry:
+* Attributes
  * `id` - the bean name with which to register the MetricRegistry bean
  * `name` - the name of the MetricRegistry, if present, this calls SharedMetricRegistries.getOrCreate(name)

 The `<metrics:health-check-registry />` element constructs a new HealthCheckRegistry:
+* Attributes
  * `id` - the bean name with which to register the HealthCheckRegistry bean

-The `<metrics:reporter />` element creates and starts a reporter.
+The `<metrics:reporter />` element creates and starts a reporter:
+* Attributes
  * `id` - the bean name
  * `metric-registry` - the id of the `MetricRegsitry` bean for which the reporter should retrieve metrics
  * `type` - the type of the reporter.
 Additional types may be registered through SPI (more on this later).
   * `console`: ConsoleReporter
   * `jmx`: JmxReporter
   * `slf4j`: Slf4jReporter
   * `ganglia`: GangliaReporter (requires `metrics-ganglia`)
   * `graphite`: GraphiteReporter (requires `metrics-graphite`)

+The `<metrics:register />` element registers with the MetricRegistry a bean which extends implements Metric or MetricSet
+* Attributes
+ * `metric-registry` - the id of the `MetricRegsitry` bean with which the metrics are to be registered
+* Child elements
+ * `<bean />` - The beans to register with the specified registry.
+  * `metrics:name` attribute on the bean element - specifies the name with which the metric will be registered.
+Optional if the bean is a MetricSet.

 ###Java Config Documentation